MorganResearchLab/scarecrow_paper/README.md

 # scarecrow

 This repo outlines code and analysis presented in the [scarecrow](https://github.com/MorganResearchLab/scarecrow) paper.
-BASH scripts mentioned in this doc are provided in [scarecrow](https://github.com/MorganResearchLab/scarecrow/src/HPC).
+BASH scripts mentioned in this doc are provided in the repo at `scarecrow/src/HPC`.

 ## Data processing
 ##### BASH